-Are you stuck with the dilemna whether you should hire a moving company for your move, or just do it yourself?
+Are you stuck with the dilemma whether you should hire movers or a moving company for your move, or just do it yourself?

 Don’t worry, you’re not alone.
 When it comes time to move this is a question that bothers almost everyone.
 Obviously you’d like to save as much as possible and keep your moving cost as low as it can be.
 But before you make the decision, its important to consider a few things.

 The truth is that there is no right answer here!
 Both options can be good and there are pros and cons for both.
 The right option for me, might not work well for your move.
 So it becomes important to consider all the factors that may influence your decision.
 The factors that typically effect a move’s cost are complexity of the move, time, money, difficulty, and location (where you’re moving out from and moving into).

 Don’t fret.
 There are several questions you may ask yourself to help you reach a reasonable conclusion.
 The following questions can easily help you out:

 First, you need to decide what you’re moving and what you’ll leave behind.
 If you intend to hire a moving company, how much stuff you’re moving will determine your costs.
 In order to have an idea of what you intend to move count the bedrooms in your house.

 Several moving companies have a truck-size guide to give you an idea of what to expect when you’re moving.

 Here is a typical sample:

 - 24′ will move 3-4 bedrooms

 Get moving quotes from a few moving companies to find out the which truck size you’ll, and come up with an estimate of your moving costs.
 Then you may find out how much it will cost to hire a moving company to help you move.
 Compare the costs and workload involved in packing, loading, shipping, unpacking, and make up your mind.